eventmq/eventmq/docs/protocol.rst

 1      eMQP/1.0       Protocol version
 2      ACK            command
 3      _MSGID_        A unique id for the msg
+4      _MSGID_        The message id of the message this ACK is acknowledging
 ====== ============== ===========

 eMQP / Client